PREVIOUS: Making a Budget Explained: 4 Psychology Ti ...

 At the end of the day, they need to sell their service to stay in business, which requires extensive advertising in an ever-competitive market, and they have found the strategy that works best for them.

-History of Motley Fool
+How Motley Fool Started

 Now that we know what the Motley Fool is, we should dive into the history of the company.